 - Access to worksheets, guides, etc. for client treatment purposes

 You should have relatively few costs in addition to the cost of the EHR subscription.

 Some costs to consider in your budget include:

 - Computers and any accessories

 - Internet connectivity (make sure the speed is fast enough to account for the number of users)

 - A professional IT expert to maintain your computers

 A cloud based EHR offers the ability to transition smoothly with low financial investment to an electronic health record system for your practice.
 You can find the technical support needed to assist you with this implementation and ongoing maintenance of the EHR.
 A cloud based EHR like Theraplatform that also provides practice management and teletherapy, can simplify the documentation and health record maintenance of your practice which allows you more time to focus on treating your clients and building your practice successfully.
+TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
 They also offer a free 30-day trial with no credit card required.
 Cancel anytime.